SruthikaRamagoni/week1-assignment/README.md

-required labraries for project are imported the data set suggested by mentors is also included in project
+Required labraries for project are imported.
+The dataset suggested by mentors is also included in project